Abdoul84/data-engineering-portfolio/07-presidential-analytics/QUICKSTART.md

 The dashboard will open in your browser at http://localhost:8501

-🎉 **Done!** You now have a working presidential analytics dashboard!
+🎉 **Done!** You now have a working Senegal presidential analytics dashboard!

+### What You'll See

+- 📊 60+ years of Senegal's development data
+- 🇸🇳 5 presidents from independence to present
+- 📈 Economic, social, and infrastructure metrics
+- 🎯 Interactive filtering and comparisons

 ---